ttt-fifo/conftl/README.md

 WARNING: filename.conf will be overwriten!!!

-In case input template is not given with -i, you would be expected to place template code on stdin.
+In case input template is not given by -i, you would be expected to place template code on stdin.

 NOTE: For Linux and other Unix systems write template code and finish it with Ctr + D

-NOTE: For Windows finish template code with with Ctr + z and then hit ENTER
+NOTE: For Windows finish template code with with Ctr + Z and then hit ENTER

-In case output filename is not given, the output will be written to stdout.
+In case the output filename (-o) is not given, the output will be written to stdout.

 * **Giving context variables on the command line**

-For example if you want to give ```i``` value of ```4``` and to use it into your template, use -c flag:
+You want to give ```i``` value of ```4``` and use it in your template.
+Use -c flag:

 ```
 render -i templatename.tmpl -o filename.conf -c i=4